 You can find rhubarb usually at your local farmer’s market in June or at health food stores.
 It is very tangy and goes great with sweet strawberries!
 You can also use it in savory dishes or as a compote.
 AKA it can be used in almost everything!

 Strawberry Rhubarb Clafoutis is a traditional french dessert that combines fresh fruit and a delicious custard.
 AND it is SO easy to make!

 - 1/2 Cup Flour

 - 1 Tsp Cinnamon

-- In a large bowl, combine eggs and sugar until smooth.
+In a large bowl, combine eggs and sugar until smooth.
 Add milk, vanilla and butter and stir until mixed through.
+Stir in flour until combined.
 Pour the batter into a cast iron skillet or a greased pie pan.

 In a medium bowl, stir together seasonings, brown sugar, strawberries and rhubarb.
 Toss to coat the mixtures evenly.
 Top the batter with the fruit and put in the oven.